Van Life Essentials

 • Eco-friendly shower products: shower gel, shampoo, soap for your hands, deodorant.
 Don’t forget that most “eco-friendly” products are NOT friendly enough to be used near natural water sources, including beach showers.
 Sorry.

-• A minimalist makeup bag (or none!): moisturizer, bb cream, mascara, eyeliner, lipstick, makeup removal product (it’s hard to find the one that will work the best for you in your situation.
+• A minimalist (and vegan!) makeup bag (or… none!): moisturizer, cc cream, mascara, eyeliner, lipstick, makeup removal product (it’s hard to find the one that will work the best for you in your situation.
 I personally almost never used makeup while on the road, and mostly used vegetable oil to get rid of it).

 • Towels: We had 2 towels each: one for the beach, and one for our cleaning up.
 If there’s space, taking one more wouldn’t be too much because there’s nothing as frustrating as not being able to use a clean towel after a much-needed shower.
 We’re not fan of micro-fiber towels but they do save space so, your choice.